mikeizbicki/cmc-csci181-languages/topic03_training_and_inference/README.md

 1. Greedy Search

+    Always pick the most probable next word.

     <img width=400px src=img/nextword.jpg />

 1. Top Sampling

+    Randomly sample from the probability distribution of next words.

     1. Temperature of 0 is greedy search.
         Higher temperature is more random.